mydrive/capistrano-deploytags/README.md

 timestamp:

 `production-2012.04.02-203155`

-It would also result in moving or creating this tag:

-`production-latest`

 These tags can be used for any number of useful things including generating statistics about deployments per day/week/year, tracking